 While phages appear to have been used successfully to treat UTIs in many patients, and in optimising results from combined therapies, it is not a miracle cure and does not work for everyone.
 New approaches to using phages to treat UTIs are being investigated but are in the early stages of development 4.

 Chronic UTI Australia Incorporated has limited experience of patients being treated with phage therapy.
 At present, phage preparations are classified as investigational drugs in Australia and are not widely available 5.
+If phage therapy interests you, our friends at UTI Health Alliance in the United States have a useful blog article that explains phage therapy in more detail.

 Melbourne’s Associate Professor Patrick Charles is an infectious disease specialist treating patients with frequent recurrent UTIs (confirmed by positive urine cultures) using urinary bacteriotherapy.
 This involves colonising the bladder with ‘good’ bacteria to prevent ‘bad’ bacteria from taking over and causing symptoms.